visika/tesi-magistrale/thesis.typ

 ) <fig:dimer-harmonic-frequencies-errors>

 In @table:dimer-frequencies-sum-absolute-errors we make a summary of the predictive power of each model of the frequencies of the normal modes of the dimer, as compared to reference @kalesckyLocalVibrationalModes2012.
-MACE-ICE13-1 demonstrates the best overall adherence to the harmonic frequencies.
+MACE-ICE13-1 demonstrates the best overall adherence to the prediction of harmonic frequencies.

 #let dimer_harmonic_frequencies_mae = csv("simulazioni/02_water/02_dimer/01_optimize/Analisi/mae.csv")
 #figure(